dacadeorg/tutorials/ICP/typescript-development-201/content/typescript-development-201.md

 ├── tsconfig.json
 └── webpack.config.js
 ```

+The `src` directory contains two subdirectories: `dfinity_js_backend` and `dfinity_js_frontend`.
+The `dfinity_js_backend` directory contains the backend code for our canister, while the `dfinity_js_frontend` directory contains the frontend code for our application.

+The `dfinity_js_backend` directory contains an `index.ts` file, which serves as the entry point for our canister's backend code.
+This file contains the logic for our canister's functionality, including query and update functions, record and variant types, and helper functions.

+The `dfinity_js_frontend` directory contains a `.babelrc` file, a `src` directory, and an `index.js` file.
+The `src` directory contains subdirectories for components, utilities, and assets, along with an `App.js` file.
+This directory structure is typical of a React application, and it provides the foundation for building a frontend that interacts with our canister.

+In our root directory, we have few scripts that we will use to deploy our canister and interact with the ledger canister.
+We also have a `canister_urls.py` file that contains the canister IDs for our canisters.
+Let us break down the scripts:

+- `deploy-local-backend-canister.sh`: This script is used to deploy our backend canister to the local Internet Computer environment.
+- `deploy-local-icrc-ledger.sh`: This script is used to deploy the icrc2 ledger canister to the local Internet Computer environment.
+The icrc2 ledger canister is used to manage financial transactions and ledger operations.
+- `deploy-local-identity.sh`: This script is used to deploy the identity canister to the local Internet Computer environment.
+The identity canister is used to manage cryptographic authentication on the Internet Computer.
+It outputs the canister id to `.env` as the `IDENTITY_CANISTER_ID` variable.
+Once it's deployed, the `js-agent` library will be talking to it to register identities.
+There is UI that acts as a wallet where you can select existing identities.
+- `deploy-local-ledger.sh`: This script is used to deploy the ledger canister to the local Internet Computer environment.
+The ledger canister is used to record all ICP token transactions.
+- `canister_urls.py`: This file contains the canister IDs for our canisters.
+We will use these IDs to interact with our canisters.

 We have gone more into the setup of the boilerplate code in the [ICP Typescript 101 Course](https://dacade.org/communities/icp/courses/typescript-smart-contract-101).
 If you haven't taken this course yet, we recommend you do so before starting this one.